Still working between Christmas and New Year? Then it’s time to get your head down and tick off a few tasks from that to do list…

 And maybe it’s time to invest in some new desk furniture like an actual pen holder or a proper in tray.
 The January sales are a great time to do this.

-The organised among us will have all our 2016 tasks completed and can use this time to start thinking about next year.
-In fact, our survey found that 25.4% of us will be using the time to plan ahead for 2017.
+The organised among us will have all this past year’s tasks completed and can use this time to start thinking about next year.
+In fact, our survey found that 25.4% of us will be using the time to plan ahead.

 You can start by making a monthly calendar and write in the big events or projects that you know about.
 Or go smaller and simply look at what needs doing in January.

-You can also plan your work-related New Year’s resolution, whether it’s sales goals or areas of or you’d like to improve in 2017.
+You can also plan your work-related New Year’s resolution, whether it’s sales goals or areas of or you’d like to improve in the year ahead.

 4. Tidy up your inbox

 There’s nothing worse than coming back in January and seeing endless emails in your inbox.
 This time is a great period to go through all these emails and sort them out.